-- Lifestraw (or other portable water filter) and Water Storage tanks
+- Lifestraw (or other portable water filters) and Water Storage tanks

 Outside of unwrapping a Lifestraw, there is not much to using it.
-You simply find some water, and suck in on the correct end of the filter.
+You simply find some water and suck it on the correct end of the filter.

 - Long-Term Food Storage

 When purchasing supplies for just yourself, I could see the argument behind trying all of the long-term food options before committing to purchasing a huge quantity of flavors you might not enjoy.
 That said, for a family, any variety pack will likely include enough variety to keep everyone happy.
-Like the Water Storage equipment, this is as easy as buy, store and forget.
+Like the Water Storage equipment, this is as easy as buying, storing, and forgetting.